RMEx/buildozer/README.md

 ***
 # Sample_project_1 and Sample_project_2

-Those projects is the projects I used as example, you can see how the scripts are managed in **Sample_project_1** with the method of **scripts-externalize** all scripts.
+Those projects are the projects I used as example, you can see how the scripts are managed in **Sample_project_1** with the method of **scripts-externalize** all scripts.

 You can see how the scripts are managed in **Sample_project_2** with the method of **scripts-loader** that loads just the scripts you want to externalize.